 Tereos raises beet prices by 40% amid soaring EU sugar markets

-PARIS, Oct 19 (Reuters) - France's largest sugar and ethanol group Tereos raised the price at which it will buy sugar beets from its cooperative members by 40% from last year, as it aims to pass on improved results amid soaring European sugar markets.
+PARIS, Oct 19 (Reuters) - France's largest sugar and ethanol group Tereos raised the price at which it will buy sugar beets from its cooperative members by 40% from last year, aiming to pass on improved results amid soaring European sugar markets.

-In a letter sent to its 12,000 cooperative members on Tuesday, Tereos said it would pay for the 2022 harvest 41.85 euros ($40.88), premium included, per tonne of sugar beet based on a sugar content of 16 degrees, up from 29.90 euros last season.
+In a letter sent to its 12,000 cooperative members on Tuesday, Tereos said that for the 2022 harvest it would pay 41.85 euros ($40.88), premium included, per tonne of sugar beet based on a sugar content of 16 degrees, up from 29.90 euros last season.

 Tereos had previously said it would do "at least as much" as its competitors in France.
 Cristal Union and Suedzucker's SZUG.DE branch in France, Saint-Louis Sucre, announced prices of 35 euros and 35.50 euros per tonne respectively.